 Director of Operations/Owner

 Lizette Alexander OT Reg.
-(Ont) is a registered Occupational Therapistwho has been working in community paediatrics since 1997.
-She graduated from theUniversity of Toronto in 1997 with a Bachelor of Science in Occupational Therapy and also holds a Bachelor of Science from the University of Western Ontario.
+(Ont) is a registered Occupational Therapistwho has been working in community paediatrics since she graduated from theUniversity of Toronto in 1997.
 Her scope of practice includes assessment and treatment of children with learning disabilities, attention deficit disorders, autism, developmental delays and physical disabilities.
 Prior experience includes consultation within schools and community based therapy with children ages 0 to 2 years.
 She has completed the Level 1 certification course for the Handwriting Without Tears (HWT) program and trained in the Pre-K through Grade 5 curriculum and Print Tool ™ assessment.
 She is also certified in Therapeutic Listening.
 Lizette is also trained in the Orton Gilligham Approach to reading, writing, and spelling and has successfully adapted the program to support children with special needs in basic reading skills (SK – Grade 2).
-She is currently on staff at the Child Development Center at Toronto East General Hospital.
+She is currently on staff at the Child Development Center at the Michael Garron Hospital.

 Occupational Therapy Team